PRIZE RULES (21th Edition)

 The winner will be required to attend the award ceremony and, if requested, give a short speech as part of the ceremony proceedings.

-Nominations should be presented in English and include the following documents:
+Nominations should be presented in English and include the following information:

-- Nominee's name, mailing address, telephone, e-mail, present occupation, title and working institution.
+- Nominee's name, e-mail, present occupation, title and working institution.

-- Curriculum Vitae and other supporting documents which provide relevant information of the nominee.
+- Curriculum Vitae and other supporting documents which provide relevant information about the nominee.

-- Name, telephone, e-mail, present occupational title and institution of the person submitting the nomination.
+- Name, e-mail, present occupational title and institution of the person submitting the nomination.

-Nominations must be sent by e- mail, under the title The 2016 BERNACER Prize to: firstname.lastname@example.org
+Nominations must be sent by e- mail, under the title 21th Edition of Bernacer Prize to: firstname.lastname@example.org

 Who may nominate